Michael Rosenthal: Academic career and interests

 Michael Rosenthal was Leverhulme Research Fellow at Jesus College, Cambridge before taking up a post in the Department of History of Art at the University of Warwick.

 His scholarship examines British art, particularly landscape, within social and cultural contexts, and focusing on the 18th and early 19th centuries.
 His 1977 PhD thesis at the Courtauld Institute of Art was entitled Constable and the valley of the Stour.
-He has authored a number of books including British landscape painting (1982); Constable, the painter and his landscape (1983); The art of Thomas Gainsborough: "a little business for the eye" (1999); and Thomas Gainsborough: 1727-1788 to accompany Tate Britain's major exhibition on the artist in 2002.
-He authored the Britannica entry on Constable.
+He has authored a number of books including British landscape painting (1982); Constable, the painter and his landscape (1983); The Art of Thomas Gainsborough: "a little business for the eye" (1999); and Thomas Gainsborough: 1727-1788 to accompany Tate Britain's major exhibition on the artist in 2002.
+He authored the Encyclopædia Britannica entry on Constable.

 Many of his books are generously illustrated.
 Photographs contributed by Rosenthal to the Conway Library at the Courtauld Institute of Art are currently being digitised as part of the Courtauld Connects project.

 Rosenthal is interested not only in the aesthetics of landscape painting but also its social and ideological meaning and uses, for example in asserting a family's ownership over the land, structures and living things depicted.
 His study of Thomas Gainsborough examines not only the paintings but also the artist's canny exploitation of the developing art market of the time.

 Rosenthal has spent considerable time in Australia over the years and is an authority on the art of early colonial Australia.
 He is working on a book about picture making in Australia from 1788 to 1840, provisionally entitled The Artless Landscape.

 He has held visiting Fellowships at the Yale Center for British Art, the University of Western Australia and the Australian National University, and in March–April 2007 was Macgeorge Fellow at the University of Melbourne.
 He retired from Warwick University in 2010, and was then made an Emeritus Professor in the Department of History of Art.
 In July 2012, Walkabout: A symposium in honour of Professor Michael Rosenthal, was held at the Paul Mellon Centre for Studies in British Art, London.